Household irritants and eczema

 - Vacuum and damp dust regularly.

-- Avoid mould forming by ensuring your home is well ventilated.
+- Avoid mould forming by ensuring your home is well-ventilated, and keep air temperature at 15°C or above (18°C is ideal).

-- Treat any areas of damp and mould that appear at the first opportunity.
+- Treat any areas of damp and mould with diluted bleach solution at the first opportunity.

-- Try to avoid handling irritant foods, or wear protective gloves (use cotton liners with rubber gloves).
+- Try to avoid handling irritant foods, or wear protective gloves when doing so (use cotton liners with rubber gloves).

 Central heating and humidity

 Central heating reduces humidity and dries the skin, making it itchy.
-On the other hand, high levels of humidity can encourage dust mites and the growth of mould, which can both be triggers for eczema.
+However, high levels of humidity can encourage dust mites and the growth of mould, which can both be triggers for eczema.
 Many people overheat their homes in the winter months and being too hot is a common trigger for itching.
-Changes of temperature – moving between indoor warmth and outdoor cold – may also be a trigger.
+Changes of temperature – moving between indoor warmth and outdoor cold – can also be a trigger.

 The following tips may help: